-To begin, create business profiles with popular online platforms including Google+, Yahoo!
-Local and Yelp.
+To begin, make sure your local profiles on Google My Business and other locations like Yelp are up to date.
 Here, users can rank your services from one to five stars and leave written reviews that highlight their experiences.
-Google+ reviews are perhaps the most important because they are a large contributing factor to your firm’s ranking in search results, and they show up on the first page of search results in the local results section.
+Google My Business reviews are perhaps the most important because they are a large contributing factor to your firm’s ranking in search results, and they show up on the first page of search results in the local results section.

 You should also research which review sites your competitors are using, and set up accounts with those platforms as well.
 This will help you remain on the same playing field as your competitors.
 Now you’ll have profiles on a small handful of sites, and when your clients ask where they can provide reviews, you can direct them to those pages.

-While you should direct your clients to any and all of your review sites, be sure to direct a larger portion of them to Google+, which boosts your overall search ranking, or to other popular sites (like Yelp or Yahoo!
-Local) that aren’t receiving as many reviews as you’d like.
+While you should direct your clients to any and all of your review sites, be sure to direct a larger portion of them to Google My Business, which can contribute to your local rankings.
+Also, Yelp is part of the Amazon Alexa network which is helpful for earning placement for local voice searches.

 Usually the best way to receive online reviews is simply by asking current and recent clients to leave a review.
 However, even when well-intentioned clients wish to write a review on their own volition, they are less likely to do so if you don’t make accessing your review sites easy and convenient.
-Include links on your website that will direct users to the pages where they can write reviews.
-Provide clear instructions for how to write reviews on the sites that may have a less straightforward user review process, such as Google+, which requires users to have Google+ accounts to be able to write them.
+Include links on your website that will direct users to the pages where they can write reviews or provide a clear link in your review-request-email.
+Provide clear instructions for how to write reviews on the sites that may have a less straightforward user review process, such as Google My Business, which requires users to have Google accounts to be able to write them.

 Discuss with your firm the importance of online reviews, and create a firm-wide strategy that involves seamlessly requesting them from clients during your customer interaction process, especially after a good business interaction.